-Party In The Paddock people!
-It’s time to get ready for a full blown weekend of music, madness and probably a few too many messy moments.
+Heading to The Big Pineapple Festival?!
+Then it’s time to get ready for a full blown weekend of music, madness and probably a few too many messy moments.
 However, it’s not always as easy as it sounds.
 Festival prep is daunting so we’ve done our best to simplify things by creating a how to: prepare for a music festival guide, for all of those inexperienced rookies out there.

 Step 1: Prep the crew

 There’s set rules when you have to prepare for a music festival.
 The first rule … Pick a group mum.